vasukalariya/MIT-Distributed-Systems-Lab-6.824-6.5840/README.md

  - Map iteration is not deterministic, while re-balancing you need to use some order of keys to iterate.
 Hint: Sorting
  - Be sure to assign the currentConfig as the last config in the config list during start.
  - Make sure to check for out of bounds for num parameter of Query.

+- [x] Lab 4B: Sharded Key/value service

+Takeaways:
+ - Poll for config changes.
+Need to tweak the sleep time such that it is not too slow.
+ - Always pull config one by one.
+Do directly pull the latest config because you would need to replay the configuration changes and handle migration sequentially.
+ - Manage shard status like serving, waiting, etc. You should only handle requests from the client for which the keys are serving.
+ - You can use push or pull mechanism to fetch data for shards from other servers.
+I have used pull mechanism, I find it more intuitive and better to implement.
+ - Remember to pass config num while making request for data migration and use it to validate if the requested config num is less than the current config num.
+ - Only leader should pull the data and upon successful migration, it can replicate it among the quorum.
+ - Send dup table along with data to avoid duplicate requests.
+ - Shards and dup table should only be updated once for a data migration request.
+Be sure to only update the values of a shard if it is not serving cause it can undo requests.